ExponentialML/ComfyUI_ModelScopeT2V/README.md

 - `sd_15_model`: Optional.
 If left blank, pure ModelScope will be used.

 ### Tips
+1. Use the recently released [ResAdapter](https://github.com/bytedance/res-adapter) LoRA for better quality at lower resolutions.

-1. If you're using pure ModelScope, try higher CFG (around 15) for better coherence.
+2. If you're using pure ModelScope, try higher CFG (around 15) for better coherence.
 You may also try any other rescale nodes.
-2. When using pure ModelScope, ensure that you use a minimum of 24 frames.
+3. When using pure ModelScope, ensure that you use a minimum of 24 frames.
-3. If using with AnimateDiff, make sure to use 16 frames if you're not using context options.
+4. If using with AnimateDiff, make sure to use 16 frames if you're not using context options.
-4. You **must** use the same CLIP model as the 1.5 checkpoint if you have `enable_attn` disabled.
+5. You **must** use the same CLIP model as the 1.5 checkpoint if you have `enable_attn` disabled.

 ## TODO